 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more

-How Children Can Sabotage Marriage and What You Can Do About It
+How Children Can Strain Your Marriage and What You Can Do About It

 Married couples frequently complain that their children affect their relationships.
 From not having enough personal time to not being able to spend money on your spouse, it sometimes seems like kids can turn a relationship into a challenge.

 Now, research supports that having kids can affect your marriage in negative ways.
 Here are some ways to overcome these effects and still have a happy marriage and family.

 Children are often considered a joy in marriage and a blessing for couples.
 However, researchers have found that the reality is different.
 After studying marriages for decades, researchers have found that kids have a profound impact on them.

 In most cases, kids tend to hurt relationships because the partners can’t focus on each other as much.
 In addition, kids tend to bring extra stress and expenses, so the relationship suffers.